jezhou/flac-converter/README.md

 I have a very specific use case where I have a bunch of nested flac files I wanted to convert so I could play them in Apple Music / my iPod, and I couldn't find an out-of-the-box online utility to this for me
 (the closest I could find was [this link](https://unix.stackexchange.com/questions/415477/lossless-audio-conversion-from-flac-converter-using-ffmpeg)).
 It seemed worth it to make this utility for myself.

+The default is mp3 because it was the best sounding for the old iPod that I modded.
+I'm not an audiophile so I don't mind the quality; I noticed with AAC/ALAC that there was some "tearing" sounds on the iPod (not on the computer) that I didn't like.
+I've kept the AAC/ALAC options in case anyone was interested in that.

 For transparency, most of the legwork was done by Claude Code and audited / tweaked by me.
 Feel free to audit the code before using it yourself.

 ## Features